jurasofish/pyweb/readme.md

 The default options are

-default_options = {
+        let default_options = {
             // If true, dedent text when pasting.
             dedent_on_paste: true,

-            // If true, lines pushed onto buffer have leading tabs
-            // converted to spaces.
+            // If true, lines typed at the console have tabs converted to spaces.
             tab_to_space: true,

             // How many spaces to use when converting tabs.